SecOpsPete/agentic-ai-cybersecurity-agent/methodology-and-setup/README.md

 ### 🏁 Outcome

-By the end of the REVIEW & COMMIT phase, your repository represents a **fully verified, production-grade checkpoint** in the AI Agent’s lifecycle.
+By the end of the COMMIT phase, your repository represents a **fully verified, production-grade checkpoint** in the AI Agent’s lifecycle.
 This version can be confidently pushed, tagged, and referenced as a **trusted baseline** for future iterations.

 ---